Banda Kanakalingeswara Rao, Telugu Theatre Personality

 Honours Received by Banda Kanakalingeswara Rao

 He was member of Kendriya Sangeet Natak Akademi in 1952 and Andhra Pradesh Sangeet Natak Akademi in 1957.
-He was recipient of Sangeet Natak Akademi Award
+He was recipient of Sangeet Natak Akademi Award in 1963.

 Filmography by Banda Kanakalingeswara Rao